Harry Chapin: Family

-Chapin's widow is now chair of the Harry Chapin Foundation, where she continues to pursue his legacy.
-His son, Josh, is involved with the foundation, along with other family members.
+Chapin's widow Sandra Chapin is chair of the Harry Chapin Foundation.
+Their son, Josh, is involved with the foundation, along with other family members.

-Chapin often remarked that he came from an artistic family.
-His father Jim, brothers Tom and Steve, and daughter Jen Chapin are musicians, while his nieces, Abigail and Lily Chapin, perform under the name the Chapin Sisters.
+Chapin's father Jim, brothers Tom and Steve, and daughter Jen Chapin are musicians, while his nieces, Abigail and Lily Chapin, perform under the name the Chapin Sisters.
 His paternal grandfather, James Ormsbee Chapin, was an artist who illustrated Robert Frost's first two books of poetry; his maternal grandfather was the philosopher and rhetorician Kenneth Burke.

 Chapin's brothers sometimes performed with Harry at various times throughout his career, particularly during live performances.
 They played with him before his solo career took off, and were credited on the albums Greatest Stories Live, Legends of the Lost and Found, and Chapin Music!
 Tom and Steve continued to perform together (often with Harry's former bandmates) occasionally after his death.

 Country singer Mary Chapin Carpenter is Chapin's fifth cousin.